docsbydoxdox/doxdox/README.md

 - [`doxdox-plugin-dash`](https://github.com/neogeek/doxdox-plugin-dash) - 🔌 Dash export plugin for doxdox.
 - [`doxdox-plugin-github-wiki`](https://github.com/neogeek/doxdox-plugin-github-wiki) - 🔌 GitHub wiki export plugin for doxdox.
 - [`grunt-doxdox`](https://github.com/neogeek/grunt-doxdox) - Grunt plugin for doxdox.

+## Questions

+If you have any questions regarding the use of doxdox, please use either the [Gitter](https://gitter.im/neogeek/doxdox) chat room or [Stack Overflow](http://stackoverflow.com/questions/ask?tags=doxdox).
+The issue tracker is to be used for bug reports and feature requests only.

+## Contributing

+Be sure to review the [Contributing Guidelines](CONTRIBUTING.md) before logging an issue or making a pull request.

 ## License